Comparison of stable, beta, and development versions

 The stable versions (also called final releases) come about every nine months and are intended for normal, everyday use.
 Stable versions have received extensive testing from the community prior to release.
 In the lead up to an official release, code development slows down to focus on fixing bugs found by the testing community and to avoid introducing new problems.
 If any critical bugs are found at the last minute, then they may delay the official release.
-To obtain the latest stable version, click on the green download button on the home page of the MuseScore website.
+To obtain the latest stable version, click on the blue download button on the home page of the MuseScore website.

 Beta releases and release candidates

 Beta versions come in the months leading up to a major new version to offer an early preview of the stable release.
 Bugs are expected in beta releases, and they are intended for testers and advanced users, in order to make sure that the final release is as bug-free as possible.